Lutheran Air Fast Facts

 - Lutheran Air pilots have a minimum of 2,000 pilot hours.

-- Each base consists of 2 FAA A&P licensed mechanics that maintain the helicopter.
+- Each base has an FAA A&P licensed mechanic who maintains the helicopter.

 - The helicopters are equipped to care for patients ranging in age from neonatal to adult.

-- There are two units of blood and TXA on each helicopter 24/7.
+- There are two units of blood, TXA and Kcentra on each helicopter.

 - Each helicopter is equipped with NVG capabilities.